Paul Sanders is the Mission Australia Chaplain for WA and NT and has been a huge contributor to our annual Christmas Lunch in the Park (CLIP)

-What’s the most heart-warming thing you’ve heard a guest say about CLIP once they’ve attended?
+What’s the most heart-warming thing you’ve heard from a guest?

-Do you have any favourite memories from volunteers who help on the day?
+Do you have any favourite memories of CLIP volunteers?

 How your gift will help this Christmas